Submissions

 The Poetry London Pamphlet Prize will help writers of all backgrounds and ages who are ready to take their work to the next level via publication with Poetry London Editions, the magazine’s new imprint.

-The 2024 Pamphlet Prize is now open
+The 2024 Prize is now closed

 Vacancies